aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

         'li', 'br', 'sub', 'sup', 'hr', 'style', 'span' ]
 ```
-Most notably, we have access to a `style` tag, and we have access to a bunch of attributes within an `id` tag.
+Most notably, we have access to a `style` tag, and we have access to a bunch of attributes within an `a` tag.
 Let's keep these in mind.

 ### Evaluating Our Privileges
 Based on our understanding of the middleware used to enforce security controls, we can see that after logging in and email verification we have access to all routes except those protected by `@isInternal` and `@IsAdmin`.

 Understanding what we can and cannot access in an application helps us narrow down our attack surface.

 Let's evaluate our privileges in more detail.
-Looking at our routes, we currently can access the following functionality:
+Looking at our routes, we currently can access these endpoints:
 ```python
 # ~~~~~~~~~~~~~~~~~~~~
 # blueprints/routes.py